Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The median taxpayer income in Nicholls is $70,045, with an average of $81,112, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is significantly higher than the Australian Capital Territory's median income of $72,206 and average income of $85,981.
-Based on a 9.26% growth in wages since the financial year 2023, estimated incomes for September 2025 would be approximately $76,531 (median) and $88,623 (average).
-According to the 2021 Census, household, family, and personal incomes in Nicholls rank highly nationally, between the 93rd and 97th percentiles.
-The largest income segment in Nicholls comprises 36.3% of residents earning $4,000 or more weekly (2,365 residents), contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 34.3%.
-Economic strength is evident through 52.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+The suburb of Nicholls has a median taxpayer income of $70,045 and an average income of $81,112 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+Nationally, these figures are extremely high, contrasting with the Australian Capital Territory's median income of $72,206 and average income of $85,981.
+By March 2026, current estimates project approximately $77,358 (median) and $89,580 (average), accounting for a 10.44% growth in wages since the financial year 2023.
+The 2021 Census places household, family, and personal incomes in Nicholls between the 93rd and 97th percentiles nationally.
+Income distribution shows that 36.3% of residents earn $4,000 or more weekly (2,362 residents), unlike the surrounding region where the $1,500 - $2,999 bracket is dominant at 34.3%.
+Economic strength is evident with 52.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 90.2% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income